The Attribute

 the company’s innovation

-my friend’s advice
+My friend’s advice

-8.When the defining noun word is a participle clause, the attribute (or adjectival phrase) typically comes after the noun.
+8. When the defining noun word is a participle clause, the attribute (or adjectival phrase) typically comes after the noun.

 Here are examples:

-Participle Clause as Defining Word:
+Participle Clause as a Defining Word:

 The girl, holding a bouquet of flowers, smiled.